ojbilly/pinterest-data-pipeline634/README.md

 - **Kafka topics access** limited to local EC2 or secured proxies.
 - **MySQL RDS access** limited via **security group rules**.
 - **S3 read access** controlled through IAM and secret keys for Databricks only.
+- **Airflow environment variables** are used to store secrets securely.

 ---